-- 1 Start Microsoft SQL Server Management Studio Express. - In Windows 7: Click Start > All Programs > Microsoft SQL Server Express > SQL Server Management Studio Express. - In Windows 8.1 or Windows 10: Click Start > All apps > Microsoft SQL Server Express SQL Server Management Studio. - 2 Confirm that the correct Server type, Server name, and Authentication settings are contect, and then click [Connect].
+1. Start Microsoft SQL Server Management Studio Express.

+In Windows 7: Click Start > All Programs > Microsoft SQL Server Express > SQL Server Management Studio Express.

+In Windows 8.1 or Windows 10: Click Start > All apps > Microsoft SQL Server Express > SQL Server Management Studio.

+- 2. Confirm that the correct Server type, Server name, and Authentication settings are correct, and then click [Connect].
 For example:

-Server type: Database Engine
+- Server type: Database Engine.

-Server name: Machine_name\instance_name
+- Server name: Machine\name\instance\name

-Authentication: Windows Authentication
+- Authentication: Windows Authentication

+Note: If Windows Authentication does not work, try SQL Server Authentication.
+You must have security permission in SQL Server to access the database using this authentication.

-- 3 In the Object Explorer pane, right-click on the server hame and select Properties. - 4 You must select the server name, not the folder below thin order to see the Security option in the next step. - 5 Select Security. - 6 Select SQL Server and Windows At the tication - 7 Click [OK] twice.
+3. In the Object Explorer pane, right-click on the server name and select Properties.

+You must select the server name, not the folders below it, to see the Security option in the next step.

+- 4. Select Security.

+- 5. Select SQL Server and Windows Authentication.

+- 6. Click [OK] twice.

-If the authentication mode is sector rectly and you are still experiencing problems, contact your system administrator to review your permission settings in Windows or SQL Server.
-See "Security Administration" on page 23 for more information
+If the authentication mode is set correctly and you are still experiencing problems, contact your system administrator to review your permission settings in Windows or SQL Server.
+See "Security Administration" (page 24) for more information.